AbsaOSS/filename-inspector/README.md

 - [License](#license)

 ## Description
 The **Filename Inspector** GitHub Action is designed to ensure naming conventions in project files within specified repository directories.
-It scans for project files and reports any missing specified suffixes, helping maintain consistency and adherence to project standards.
+It scans for project files and reports any missing specified file name patterns, helping maintain consistency and adherence to project standards.
 The tool is not limited to any programming language files; it scans file names and ignores extensions until they are used in filters.

 ## How It Works
-This action scans the specified `paths` for project files and checks if they end with the defined `suffixes` or contain them anywhere in the filename based on the `pattern_logic.` It reports the count of files not meeting the naming conventions, with options to fail the action if violations are found.
+This action scans the specified `paths` for project files and checks if their file names fit the `name_patterns.` It reports the count of files not meeting the naming conventions, with options to fail the action if violations are found.

 ## Inputs
-### `suffixes`
+### `name_patterns`
-- **Description**: List of suffixes that project files should have, separated by commas.
+- **Description**: List of file name [glob](https://en.wikipedia.org/wiki/Glob_(programming)) patterns that project files should have, separated by commas.
 - **Required**: Yes
-- **Default**: `*UnitTest.*,*IntegrationTest.*`
+- **Example**: `*UnitTest.*,*IntegrationTest.*`

 ### `paths`
-- **Description**: List of directories to include in the pattern check.
+- **Description**: List of directories to include in the glob pattern check, separated by commas.
 - **Required**: Yes
-- **Default**: `**/src/test/**/*.java,**/src/test/**/*.py`
+- **Example**: `**/src/test/**/*.java,**/src/test/**/*.py`

 ### `excludes`
-- **Description**: List of filenames to exclude from suffix checks, separated by commas.
+- **Description**: List of filenames to exclude from glob pattern checks, separated by commas.
 - **Required**: No
-- **Default**: `src/exclude_dir/*.py,tests/exclude_file.py`
+- **Default**: ``

 ### `report_format`
 - **Description**: Specifies the format of the output report.
 Options include console, csv, and json.